 Another option for a homeowner seeking to make the HOA take action might be to initiate legal action.
 Your rights in such a lawsuit will depend on whether or not the HOA is performing the duties and functions required of it in the community's governing documents (as well as any requirements under state and federal law).

-For example, a homeowner might initiate a lawsuit against the HOA for breach of fiduciary duty, breach of covenant, or negligence, or a combination of these.
+For example, a homeowner might initiate a lawsuit against the HOA based on the legal theories of breach of fiduciary duty, breach of covenant, negligence, or a combination of these.

 A homeowner has the right to sue the HOA for breach of its fiduciary duties.
 To fulfill these duties, the HOA must exercise ordinary care, in a reasonable and good faith manner, in the performance of its duties.

-An example of a breach of fiduciary duty might be found, for example, if the HOA is failing to maintain the common areas because the HOA is not properly managing the development's finances (perhaps, instead of putting the money from dues toward necessary maintenance, the HOA invested the money on a board member's stock tip).
+An example of a breach of fiduciary duty might be found, for example, if the HOA has failed to maintain the common areas because it isn't properly managing the development's finances (perhaps, instead of putting the money from dues toward necessary maintenance, the HOA invested the money on a board member's stock tip).

 A homeowner might also sue an individual board member for breach of fiduciary duty.
-Board members must exercise reasonable diligence in carrying out the responsibilities of the HOA.
-Generally, board members must be informed and knowledgeable about the governing documents, and participate in required HOA meetings.
+Board members must exercise reasonable diligence in carrying out the HOA's responsibilities.
+Board members must be reasonably informed and knowledgeable about the governing documents, and participate in required HOA meetings.

-A board member might be liable for breach of fiduciary duty if he or she fails to perform any of these duties in a reasonably diligent and prudent manner.
-For example, a board member who never attends meetings or is consistently poorly informed about important HOA matters might be in breach of his or her fiduciary duty.
+A board member might be liable for breach of fiduciary duty if they've failed to perform any of these duties in a reasonably diligent and prudent manner.
+For example, a board member who never attends meetings or is consistently poorly informed about important HOA matters might be in breach of this fiduciary duty.

 Board member must also act in the best interest of the community, not for individual gain or self-interest.
 For example, a homeowner might have a claim for breach of fiduciary duty against a board member who votes to invest the dues in the stock market instead of maintenance, if the board member had a personal stake in that stock.

 The chance of success in this type of lawsuit will depend on the exact language of the governing documents.
-The more specifically the governing documents describe the HOA's responsibilities, the better.
-For example, if the CC&Rs state that "…the HOA must keep all the fitness room equipment in good working order," the homeowner will have a better case than if the CC&Rs merely state that “…the HOA must maintain all common areas."
+The more specifically these documents describe the HOA's responsibilities, the better.
+For example, if the CC&Rs state that "…the HOA must keep all the fitness room equipment in good working order," the homeowner will have a better case than if the CC&Rs merely state that, "…the HOA must maintain all common areas."

-It can be difficult as a homeowner to determine the best course of action if your HOA fails to maintain the common areas in your development.
-After investigating the governing documents and meeting with the HOA (or even before), you should consult an experienced attorney in your area to assess the facts of your situation, and get advice on how best to proceed.
+It can be difficult, as a homeowner, to determine the best course of action if your HOA fails to maintain the common areas in your development.
+After investigating the governing documents and meeting with the HOA (or even before), you should consult an experienced attorney in your area.
+The attorney can assess the facts of your situation and the severity of the HOA's breaches and provide advice on how best to proceed.